-Miles is widely recognized as “Jake from State Farm” due to his appearance in many national commercials for the insurance company.
+Miles is widely recognized due to his appearance in many national State Farm commercials.
 He has acted in numerous films and televisions shows, including “Uglies,” Netflix's “Pretty Smart,” Netflix's “Tall Girl 2,” “Innocent,” “S.W.A.T.,” “iCarly,” and “Criminal Minds.”
 Miles also appears in many other commercials including spots for Coors Light, 5 Hour Energy, Henry's Hard Sparkling Water, T-Mobile, Hyundai, McDonald's, Pepsi, Taco Bell and Bose.

 Mary Elizabeth Newell Loyalty Award

 Grant will receive the Mary Elizabeth Newell Loyalty Award.
 The Newell Award is presented to alumni who have demonstrated a high degree of loyalty, commitment and concern for Webster University over a span of many years.
 This award is presented in memory of Mary Newell, a graduate from the class of 1926, who was a life-long supporter of Webster and dedicated member of the Alumni Association.